-Once the top was finished with a poly topcoat, it was time for the cabinet.
+Once the top has a poly topcoat, it is time for the cabinet.
 I decided to use DecoArt Chalky Finish Paint in Lace, since it’s very much like my favorite antique white and easy to use.
 By the way, yes, I realize the theme is chocolate, but I’m getting there.
 Hang on! tee hee.

 Once the cabinet was painted and cured, it was time to add my chocolate glazing. (see I told ya!)
 This is the same method I used on our garage door (recipe here) and on the piano face turned transom in our bedroom remodel.
 Easy-peasy.

 Whenever I’m glazing I have the Karate Kid guy, Mr. Miyagi, in my head saying, “Wipe on, wipe off”.
 Bet that takes you back…and if you have no idea what I’m talking about then you’re missing out. tsk.

 Next, it was time for the pulls.
 I used Rust-Oleum Heirloom White to spray the pulls and then glazed them as well.